 Virginia Tech & Stanford University

 Despite coming from different fields, both researchers tout the importance of data in academic research.
 Genomic sequencing requires vast amounts of data, but privacy concerns mandate important restrictions, Ioannidis says.
-Consequently, she is collaborating with outside institutions that have already amassed large stores of genomic data to understand its role in the field of genomics.
+Consequently, she collaborated with outside institutions that had already amassed large stores of genomic data to understand its role in the field of genomics.
 Kaiser Permanente is among those collaborations; the company has already done a large-scale genomics study for Northern California.
-Martin says that being open with other researchers and sharing ideas is a real plus in the field.
-Ioannidis echoes these sentiments.
+Martin says that being open with other researchers and sharing ideas is a real plus in the field, a sentiment that Ioannidis echoed.
 While Martin acknowledges the risk that another researcher will use the shared information, she adds, “We’re all busy trying to do our own experiments.”
 Their advice for students looking to pursue a career in data science within academia: look for new experimental techniques because there will always be an interesting math or computing problem to solve.

 Subscribe to the WiDS Podcast: